marks6i/imag_convert/README.md

-# invert_image
+# image_convert
-Invert dark image and add treshold for colors too light to be converted to white (for printing)
+Invert image and/or set threshold to force light colors to white of dark colors to black